top of page

 The properties and behaviors of atoms and molecules are described by quantum physics, the branch of science that models the behavior of the smallest known bits of matter and energy in the universe.
 Quantum theory and quantum mechanics are a set of rules and analytical tools to predict the “range of possible properties” of a quantum system when it is measured or observed.
 It cannot predict the outcome of any single measurement with any precision whatsoever as it is limited to predicting the statistical distribution of possible outcomes across a series of experiments.
 The 1st key takeaway is that quantum theory is fundamentally indeterminate.

-Defining Mind as an Observer in FMT
+Mind as an Observer

 Many mysteries such as the famous double slit experiment, delayed choice experiment, and the collapse of the wave function all have the observer problem at their core.
 Numerous quantum paradoxes such as Schrodinger’s Cat, Wigner’s Friend, and the Frauchiger-Renner paradox are all also deeply rooted in the observer problem.
-The central theme that connects most if not all quantum mysteries and paradoxes is the fact that quantum theory does not explicitly incorporate observers or measurements into its formalisms.
+The central theme that connects most if not all of the quantum mysteries and paradoxes is the fact that quantum theory does not explicitly incorporate observers or measurements into its formalisms.
 In fact, quantum theory lacks definitions for what constitutes an observer, an observation, a measurement device, and even what counts as a measurement.
-Quantum theory lacks definitions for key terms in its central mystery which leads to paradoxes.
+Quantum theory lacks definitions for the key terms in its central mystery which leads to its paradoxes.

 Embracing the Wave Nature of Matter Makes the Quantum Realm Comprehensible